 Story: The Little Red House

-Traditional story; retold by Kelly Ehrman.
+Traditional story (from the Lavender's Blue Kindergarten Curriculum); retold by Kelly Ehrman.

 A lovely Autumn story!
 I love to have an apple waiting nearby in a basket, already cut but placed back together, so that I can reveal the star surprise at the right time.
 For a song to go along with this story, see this post.